// phbeks.com

 Test your mic & speakers in 30 seconds.

 A single-file, offline-first audio troubleshooter.
-Pick the right device, see your level, hear yourself, and walk through plain-English fixes — before opening a ticket.
+Pick the right device, see your level, hear yourself, and walk through plain-English fixes — before opening a ticket in the Slack channel "System Issues".

 Pick the device you'll use for calls, then play a test sound.
 If you can't hear anything, the rest won't work either — start here.